hanzoai/memory/README.md

 ## Add memory to any AI application!

 A high-performance FastAPI service that provides memory and knowledge management capabilities for AI applications.
-Built with InfinityDB for vector storage, FastEmbed for local embeddings, and LiteLLM for flexible LLM integration.
+Built with LanceDB vector database (works on all platforms including browsers via WASM), local embeddings, and LiteLLM for flexible LLM integration.

 ## Features